 - letters of recommendation

 If the recipient does not complete the rating appropriate to her award within one year of the award date, her status will be reviewed.
 Special circumstances will be considered.
-Copies of her logbook shall be provided monthly, along with a monthly report from the instructor during this year.
+Copies of her logbook shall be provided periodically upon request along with a status report from the instructor during this year.
 If her progress is not acceptable, all funds paid out must be reimbursed to Mount Shasta Ninety-Nines Aviation Scholarship fund within 60 days of that decision.

 The scholarships will be paid directly to the flight school or independent flight instructor conducting the training.
 Receipts showing hours flown and signed by both student and instructor must be submitted before funds are awarded.